GridOPTICS/GridPACK/docs/markdown/BASIC_INSTALL.md

-# GridPACK step=by-step installation instructions
+# GridPACK step-by-step installation instructions
 This document provides a step-by-step guide to install GridPACK and its dependencies.
 They are meant to be used with GridPACK's develop branch.
 The installation instructions have been tested on Linux, MacOS, and Ubuntu.